jialunpeng/pay-sdk-react/README.md

 ## Airwallex

+Import payment components to use Airwallex payment.
+After Airwallex payment is completed, the Airwallex payment component will callback the onSuccess method, and the business executes subsequent logic.

 ### Method 1: PayButton
 Import the PayButton, click to trigger a popup for the payment form (recommended for mobile), or a modal for PC.
+After the user completes payment, the Airwallex payment component will callback the onSuccess method, and the business executes subsequent logic.

 ```typescript
 import { PayButton, PaymentMethod } from 'pay-sdk-react';